 But there are some basic things all investors should keep in mind ...

 Diversification: You've heard the expression "Don't put all your eggs in one basket."
 The same holds true for portfolios.
 If all your investments are in the same category, and that category takes a hit, you'll take all the damage.
 If your investments are spread out over different categories, then a big hit in one only means a little damage to you.
 For that reason, many investors divide up their holdings between stocks, bonds and other types of investments.
 And they often carry the strategy even further, divvying up stock holdings between large companies and small companies, for example.
 (Check out CNBC stock guru Jim Cramer's take on diversification).

 Asset allocation: So if you want to diversify, how do you do it?
 That basically depends on your age and your appetite for risk.
 Generally, the older you are, the less risk you want to have in your portfolio, since a loss will be harder to make up over time.
 So older folks may want more bond holdings in their portfolio, since bonds are considered less risky than stocks for the most part.
 On the other hand, younger investors may be willing to take on more risk, as so may want a greater percentage of stocks in the holdings in hopes of greater gains over time.
-Other investments, like commodities and real estate, may also enter into consideration although professionals often differ about the relative safety of these types of investments.
-(Watch a discussion of asset allocation here)

 The Next Level ...